pragmacharge/pragmacharge.github.io/docs/filtering-and-sorting-guide.md

 Results can be sorted by using the `sort` query parameter.
 * **Multiple fields**: To sort by multiple fields, provide a comma-separated list of the fields in order of sorting precedence.
 * **Sort direction**: By default, fields are sorted in **ascending** order.
 To sort in **descending** order, prefix the field name with a hyphen (`-`).
 * **Nested fields**: Sorting supports both root and nested fields.
 Nested fields should be separated using a `:` in the same manner as for filtering (e.g. `status:state-of-charge:value`).
+Note: the nested object does not need to have been "included" in the request in order to sort by its properties.

 **Example Sorting Query**:
 Sort by manufacturer in ascending order, then by the vehicle's state-of-charge value in descending order: